-Registration as unemployed jobseeker Wage subsidy Target during in the last Requirements Amount Duration Youth no high school diploma minimum 3 months 4 months Unemployed jobseeker aged below 26 €1,100/month 24 months (hiring in 2010) 12 months (hiring in 2011) Youth up to high school diploma minimum 6 months 9 months Unemployed jobseeker aged below 26 €1,000/month 24 months (hiring in 2010) 12 months (hiring in 2011) Long-term unemployed minimum 12 months 18 months Insured unemployed jobseeker €750/month 12 months (hiring in 2010 or 2011) + 16 months (hiring in 2010)
+Registration as unemployed jobseeker Wage subsidy Target during in the last Requirements Amount Duration Youth no high school diploma at least 3 months 4 months Unemployed jobseeker aged below 26 €1,100/month 24 months (hiring in 2010) 12 months (hiring in 2011) Youth up to high school diploma at least 6 months 9 months Unemployed jobseeker aged below 26 €1,000/month 24 months (hiring in 2010) 12 months (hiring in 2011) Long-term unemployed between 12 and 24 months between 18 and 36 months Insured unemployed jobseeker €750/month 12 months (hiring in 2010 or 2011) + 16 months (hiring in 2010)

 The Win-Win subsidy was not awarded automatically.
 The jobseeker had to deliver proof of sufficient unemployment duration to be eligible.
-To this end, the jobseeker had to fill out a form and request approval from the national Public Unemployment Agency (PUA).17 The employer must then draft an Online Appendix to the employment contract mentioning the subsidy amount that he could deduct directly from the net salary of the beneficiary worker.
-The subsidy-called the "work allowance"-was paid directly by the PUA to the worker.
+To this end, the jobseeker had to fill out a form and request approval from the national Public Unemployment Agency (PUA).8 The employer must then draft an appendix to the employment contract mentioning the subsidy amount that he could deduct directly from the net salary of the beneficiary worker.
+The subsidy - called the "work allowance" - was paid directly by the PUA to the worker.
 If the recruitment was on a part-time basis, the amount of the subsidy was reduced proportionally.
 In principle, a firm was not allowed to hire subsidized workers in replacement of other dismissed workers in the same function.
-The PUA monitored this, but given that 16 out of the 60,000 examined Win-Win contracts were found to be violating this condition (ONEM, 2011, p.
+The PUA monitored this, but given that only 16 out of the 60,000 examined Win-Win contracts were found to be violating this condition (ONEM, 2011, p.
 154), there are serious doubts about the extent to which non-compliance could be detected.

-16 Specific public sector firms could also benefit from the scheme for the hiring of temporary contractual workers, but this represents a negligible fraction of take-up.
+7 Specific public sector firms could also benefit from the scheme for the hiring of temporary contractual workers, but this represents a negligible fraction of take-up.
 In our sample, only 1% of hiring with a Win-Win subsidy was realized in the public sector.